 - Study sessions are led by a student who has already succeeded in the course.

-- SL leaders are hired, trained and supervised by Student Learning Services, Counselling and Development.
-Strategic learning (SL) increases academic success.
+- SL leaders are hired, trained and supervised by Student Learning Services, Student Success Centre.
+Data collected from hundreds of students attending Strategic learning (SL) each semester indicates that attending SL increases the chance of academic success.

 |CHEM 221/51||McClory||Tues 2:45 - 4:00

 ||Thurs 4:15 - 5:30||CC-204|

 |CHEM 222/02||Robidoux||Wed 2:45 - 4:00